Still Cruisin': Background

 Mike Love said of the album: "The theme of that album was to have been songs that have been in movies.
 It was basically a repackage.
 But then it got watered down with politics, meaning Brian's Dr. Landy forcing a song called "In My Car," which was never in a movie, and a song by [Al] Jardine, which ultimately ended up on the album, called "Island Girl," which was never in a movie either.
 So to me the concept was a little bit diluted there politically."

-Riding on the coattails of "Kokomo", Still Cruisin' went gold in the US and Austria and gave the Beach Boys their best chart showing since 1976.
-During Capitol's Beach Boys re-issue campaign in 2000 and 2001 however, Still Cruisin' was left behind and allowed to go out of print.
+Due to the success of "Kokomo," Still Cruisin went gold in the US and Austria and gave the Beach Boys their best chart showing since 1976.
+During Capitol's Beach Boys re-issue campaign in 2000 and 2001 however, Still Cruisin was left behind and allowed to go out of print, and it has remained out of print ever since.

-Promotional videos

-Four music videos were produced for Still Cruisin: